Kong/kong/UPGRADE.md

 Unless indicated otherwise in one of the upgrade paths of this document, it is possible to upgrade Kong **without downtime**:

-Considering that Kong is already running on your system, acquire the latest version from any of the available [installation methods](https://getkong.org/install/) and proceed to installing it, overriding your previous installation.
-Once done, consider that this is a good time to also modify your configuration.
+Assuming that Kong is already running on your system, acquire the latest version from any of the available [installation methods](https://getkong.org/install/) and proceed to install it, overriding your previous installation.

+If you are planning to make modifications to your configuration, this is a good time to do so.

-Then, run any new migration to upgrade your database schema:
+Then, run migration to upgrade your database schema:

 ```shell
 $ kong migrations up [-c configuration_file]
 ```

-If the command is successful and no migration has been ran (no output), then you only have to [reload](https://getkong.org/docs/latest/cli/#reload) Kong:
+If the command is successful, and no migration ran
+(no output), then you only have to [reload](https://getkong.org/docs/latest/cli/#reload) Kong: